Jesus-Almansa/Jesus-Almansa/README.md

 ## 👋 Hello, I'm Jesús Almansa

 I'm an Industrial Electronics and Automation Engineer graduated from the Polytechnic University of Valencia, and I hold a Master's in Artificial Intelligence from the International University of La Rioja.
-Currently, I work as an AI Engineer at HI Iberia, where I develop innovative solutions using machine learning and deep learning to tackle complex challenges, such as detecting anomalies in offshore wind platforms and land change detection with satellite image analysis.
+Recently, I have enrolled in a remote Computer Science degree to further expand my technical knowledge and skills.

+Currently, I am actively looking for new opportunities in the field of **Artificial Intelligence, Machine Learning, and Data Science**, where I can apply my experience in **anomaly detection, satellite image analysis, and deep learning**.

-I also have experience in developing virtual reality tools at Simumatik, where I contributed to the creation of virtual industrial commissioning environments.
-I had the opportunity to complete my final degree project with this company, which you can check out here [Virtual Commissioning with Virtual Reality](https://www.diva-portal.org/smash/record.jsf?pid=diva2%3A1444434&dswid=-8880).
+I have experience developing virtual reality tools at Simumatik, contributing to the creation of virtual industrial commissioning environments.
+My final degree project was completed with this company, which you can check out here: [Virtual Commissioning with Virtual Reality](https://www.diva-portal.org/smash/record.jsf?pid=diva2%3A1444434&dswid=-8880).

-Throughout my career, I've worked in cybersecurity, which has allowed me to effectively integrate data, AI, and security knowledge to optimize decision-making in increasingly complex digital environments.
+Additionally, my background in **cybersecurity** has allowed me to integrate data science and security, optimizing decision-making in complex digital environments.

 ### 🧠 My Expertise:
 - **Artificial Intelligence & Machine Learning**: